 Country Day School

 - PK students learn about plant life cycles by growing kale from seed in the classroom.
-In the spring, they visit the Senior School farm to transplant seedlings and make kale smoothies.

 - In science, students learn about animal life cycles by hatching chickens in the classroom.